Volksdeutsche: Internal propaganda

 Nazi propaganda used the existence of ethnic Germans who they called Volksdeutsche in foreign lands before and during the war, to help justify the aggression of Nazi Germany.
 The annexation of Poland was presented as necessary to protect the ethnic German minorities there.
 Massacres of ethnic Germans, such as Bloody Sunday, or alleged atrocities, were used in such propaganda, and the film Heimkehr drew on such putative events as the rescue of Volksdeutsche by the arrival of German tanks.
 Heimkehrs introduction explicitly states that hundreds of thousands of Poles of German ethnicity suffered as the characters in the film did.

-Menschen im Sturm reprised "Heimkehr"'s effort to justify the invasion of Slavonia, using many of the same atrocities.
+Menschen im Sturm reprised "Heimkehrs effort to justify the invasion of Slavonia, using many of the same atrocities.
 In The Red Terror, a Baltic German is able to avenge her family's deaths, but commits suicide after, unable to live with meaning in the Soviet Union.
 Flüchtlinge depicted the sufferings of Volga German refugees in Manchuria, and how a heroic blond leader saved them; it was the first movie to win the state prize.
 Frisians in Peril depicted the suffering of a village of Volga Germans in the Soviet Union; it also depicted the murder of a young woman for an affair with a Russian – in accordance with Nazi principle of Rassenschande – as an ancient German custom.

 Sexual contact between what the Nazis viewed as different 'races' followed by remorse and guilt was also featured in Die goldene Stadt, where the Sudeten German heroine faces not persecution but the allure of the big city; when she succumbs, in defiance of blood and soil, she is seduced and abandoned by a Czech, and such a relationship leads to her drowning herself.